-Problem-based learning (PBL) is an instructional method in which small groups of students learn collaboratively through facilitated problem solving.
+Problem-based learning (PBL) is an instructional method where small groups of students learn collaboratively through facilitated problem solving.
 PBL helps develop content knowledge, critical thinking strategies, and self-directed learning skills while solving authentic problems in collaboration with other students.
 This strategy can be implemented either on a smaller scale, over one class period, or on a larger scale, depending on the nature of the content.

 Materials needed to implement this strategy

-At least one laptop with internet connection per student group
+At least one laptop with an internet connection per student group

-Interactive whiteboard (e.g. whiteboard (https://webwhiteboard.com/)
+Interactive whiteboard (e.g., whiteboard (https://webwhiteboard.com/)

+If students do not have access to an interactive whiteboard, they can use a traditional dry-erase board or a blackboard.

 Step-by-step implementation

-Introduce PBL process to the students.
+Introduce the PBL process to the students.
 You can describe the process as follows:

-Learning with PBL involves the use of an authentic real-life problem, which is presented to students as the first step in the process.
+Learning with PBL involves using an authentic real-life problem, which is presented to students as the first step in the process.

 The students then identify learning gaps by comparing what they know to what they want to know.